-- 11. In view of the above, it cannot be inferred that the Hon'ble APTEL did not wanted to extend relief for 2011-12 alone among 5 years from 2009-10 to 2013-14.
-Hence Hon'ble Commission may kindly review the decision and may be pleased to approve RoE @15.50 for the year 2011-12. - III.
-Disallowance of R&M Expenses Rs.69.42 crore - 12.
-Hon'ble Commission, while approving the R&M expenses and A&G expense as per the audited account for 2011-12, has adopted the actual R&M expenses and A&G for the year 2008-09 as the base.
-The 'R&M cost' and 'A&G expenses- other than section 3(1) duty' for the subsequent years is allowed to escalate at the indices of 'Whole Sale Price Index and Consumer Price Index at the weightage of 30:70. - 13.
-The methodology adopted by the Hon'ble Commission has resulted in disallowance of considerable O&M expenses actually incurred as per the C&AG audited accounts as detailed below.

-- Repair and Maintenance expenses by Rs 69.62 crore - A&G expenses by Rs 29.31 crore. - 14.
+II.
+Disallowance of R&M Expenses Rs.51.84 crore

+8. Hon'ble Commission, while approving the R&M expenses and A&G expense as per the audited account for 2012-13, has adopted the following methodology.

+- (i) The actual R&M expenses and A&G for the year 2008-09 has been taken as the base. - (ii) The 'R&M cost' and 'A&G expenses- other than section 3(1) duty' for the subsequent years is allowed to escalate at the indices of 'Whole Sale Price Index and Consumer Price Index at the weightage of 30:70. - 9.
+The methodology adopted by the Hon'ble Commission has resulted in disallowance of considerable O&M expenses actually incurred as per the C&AG audited accounts as detailed below. - Repair and Maintenance expenses by Rs 51.84 crore - A&G expenses by Rs 17.70 crore. - 10.
 The methodology adopted by the Hon'ble Commission did not consider the business growth of the utility. - As a utility engaged in distribution, transmission and generation, the consumer base, energy sale volume, capacity addition etc has been increasing every year. - The section-43 of the Electricity Act-2003 has cast upon KSEB the responsibility to provide supply to the consumers on demand.
-The methodology adopted by the Hon'ble Commission may prevent KSEB from fulfilling its universal supply obligations. - while approving the R&M expenses & A&G, expenses, Hon'ble Commission has not considered the business growth of the utility. - 15.
+The methodology adopted by the Hon'ble Commission may prevent KSEB from fulfilling its universal supply obligations. - while approving the R&M expenses & A&G, expenses, Hon'ble Commission has not considered the business growth of the utility. - 11.
 It is an accepted practice that, in the process of truing up, the State Commissions approve the actual expenses after prudence check.
-However, for the year 2011-12, Hon'ble Commission has not considered the actuals but merely applied inflation indices on the base value. - 16.
+However, for the year 2012-13, Hon'ble Commission has not considered the actuals but merely applied certain indices on the base value. - 12.
 KSEB is in operation since the year 1957 and the assets created since then are still in operation.
 The R&M cost is allowed to the utilities to maintain its assets in good condition to provide the service to the consumers.
 The R&M cost depends primarily on the following. - (i) The volume of the assets in use.
 As a growing power utility, the Fixed Asset base of KSEB has been increasing every year and therefore higher R&M cost. - (ii) Age of the assets.
 As the assets become old, the R&M cost required will be high. - (iii) Susceptibility to inflation.
-The major components of R&M costs are the cost of the material and labour and both are highly susceptible to inflation. - 17.
-However, the merit of the issue had been duly recognized by the Hon'ble Commission while framing the Tariff Regulations, 2014.
-Hon'ble Commission was pleased to factor the business growth while determining the allowable cost. - 18.
-As per the audited accounts, the R&M cost actually incurred for the year 2011-12 was Rs 251.70 crore.
-However, Hon'ble Commission has approved only Rs.182.28 crore in truing up This is much less than that approved in corresponding ARR&ERC order (185 crore).
-It is submitted that, the R&M cost as projected in the ARR increased due to the inflation, age of assets, new assets addition etc.

-19. Regarding the need for notifying specific regulations under section-61 of the Electricity Act-2003, instead of generic tariff regulation, Hon'ble Tribunal in judgment dated 7-12-2012 in Petition No.186 of 2011 between Orissa Power Transmission Corporation Limited vs Orissa Electricity Regulatory Commission & Ors has observed that:
+The major components of R&M costs are the cost of the material and labour and both are highly susceptible to inflation.

+- 13. As per the audited accounts, the R&M cost actually incurred for the year 2012-13 was Rs 251.55 crore.
+However, Hon'ble Commission approved only Rs.199.71 crore.
+It is submitted that, the R&M cost as projected in the ARR increased due to the inflation, age of assets, new assets addition etc. - 14.
+Regarding the need for notifying specific regulations under section-61 of the Electricity Act-2003, instead of generic tariff regulation, Hon'ble Tribunal in judgment dated 7-12-2012 in Petition No.186 of 2011 between Orissa Power Transmission Corporation Limited vs Orissa Electricity Regulatory Commission & Ors has observed that: